vrx-666/bacula-server/README.md

-        (the IP address where the bacula will be reachable by clients/computers) WEB_User - bacula app username (default: admin) WEB_Password - bacula app password (default: difficult)
+        (the IP address where the bacula will be reachable by clients/computers) WEB_User - bacula app username (default: admin) WEB_Password - bacula app password (default: difficult) EMAIL_Recipient - email address where You want bacula send notifications SMTP_Host - address of Your email provider's smtp server SMTP_User - Email sender login (could be: user@domain or user, check Your email provider documentation) SMTP_Password - Password for email sender account SMTP_Port - smtp port for Your email provider smtp server (check provider documentation) - Yes this is ENV Variable not Docker Port
 ```
+If You want to send email notification, You should set container hostname as Your Reverse DNS (Public).
+Some email providers could Reject email without propper hostname

 # Ports
 ```
 9095 - Bacula Web